YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVINTMSG
 -------------------

-INVINTMSG, Invalid interrupt message received
+INVINTMSG, Invalid interrupt message received.

 GT.CM Error: An invalid interrupt request was received.
 This may indicate a network problem.